 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
 As a member of MedMutual Advantage Signature HMO, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
 Under certain limited circumstances we will transfer ownership of the DME item to you.
-For many items, once the total amount that has been paid by you and the plan toward rental of the equipment from a network provider equals the durable medical equipment provider's purchase price for that item, you will own the item.
+In these circumstances, you will own the item once the total amount that has been paid by you and the plan toward rental of the equipment from a network provider equals the durable medical equipment provider's purchase price for that item.
 Call Customer Care (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.